What Is Post-Investigation “Repair Work”?

 A workplace investigation is never an emotionally tempered, tidy event, with a clearly marked beginning and end.
 We would all like it to be confined in this way, but it never is.
 While investigations are incredibly valuable, hard feelings on both sides are a certainty and resentments can linger long after a problem is resolved to the satisfaction of agencies, the law, and the organization.

 While employment lawyers often tell their clients simply to resume business as usual after an investigation, this advice does not consider the threat such an atmosphere poses to an organization’s operations..
 In fact, this advice ignores a critical “missing link” of investigations; that is, how organizations address these resentments and, in some cases, anger and hostility.
 In reality, some of the most important work begins after an investigation is complete, when it seems all complaints should have been addressed and resolved.
-Indeed, it is equally important to repair the relationship between
+Indeed, it is equally important — if not more so — to repair the relationship between the parties.

 Without addressing this potentially toxic atmosphere that remains between complainants and accused—what I call “the aftermath of an investigation”—the workplace remains a fraught environment in which distrust of supervisors, fears of retaliation, and wounded feelings will simmer.